active-group/quick-struct/README.md

 end
 ```

-### Create module and struct
+### Creating modules and structs

-If you need plenty of different datastructures, you can use
+If you need plenty of different data structures, you can use
 ```elixir
 require QuickStruct
 QuickStruct.define_module(User, [firstname: String.t, name: String.t])
 QuickStruct.define_module(Pair, [:first, :second])
 ```
-to create a module and the struct.
+to create a module and the corresponding struct.
 So this is shorthand for:

 ```elixir
 defmodule User do